gtsilva/sars-cov-2/README.md

 	 ![Cytopathic effects of viroporins and their functions during the viral life cycle.](./figures/viroporin_action.png)
 	-	"(SARS-CoV).
 These viruses encode a small protein named envelope small membrane protein (E protein), which ranges from 76 to 109 amino acids in size44.
 It consists of a short hydrophilic domain (about 21–29 residues) preceding the transmembrane region, which is followed by a longer hydrophilic carboxyl tail."

+- "Severe acute respiratory syndrome-associated coronavirus 3a protein forms an ion channel and modulates virus release" https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1567914/
+	-	"We observed that oocytes expressing 3a protein at their membrane surface led to a dramatic increase of membrane current over the entire potential range in 100 mM potassium solution (Fig. 4E).
+Therefore, in this study we focused only on testing whether 3a protein could serve as a potassium ion channel."
 - "SARS coronavirus E protein forms cation-selective ion channels" https://www.sciencedirect.com/science/article/pii/S0042682204006440

-- "Severe acute respiratory syndrome-associated coronavirus 3a protein forms an ion channel and modulates virus release" https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1567914/

 #### A couple of studies on potential neurotrophic effects:
 - "Neuroinvasive and Neurotropic Human Respiratory Coronaviruses: Potential Neurovirulent Agents in Humans" https://link.springer.com/chapter/10.1007%2F978-81-322-1777-0_6